A global log for medical AI: Implementing at scale

-\paragraph{Pathways to real-world deployment.} \name can be adopted unilaterally within a health system to improve safety monitoring and evaluation with no external mandate.
-However, shared expectations and harmonized interfaces across EHR vendors, AI vendors, and health systems will reduce integration costs and enable consistent, multi-site analyses.
-We anticipate a mixed adoption pathway: early adopters implement \name locally, while emerging guidance from professional bodies and regulators fosters convergence toward uniform capture and exchange.
-To support legacy and \name-naive systems, organizations can implement \name at high-leverage points in the technology stack, \eg, as LLM proxies or API gateways that intercept AI calls, extract or augment metadata, and emit \name-compliant entries.
-Sidecar services can similarly wrap agent frameworks and tool calls to record inputs, retrieved context, outputs, and uncertainty estimates.
-These patterns accelerate adoption without waiting for deep vendor changes.
+\name can be deployed within a health system without coordination with external institutions or vendors.
+Cross-site analysis, however, requires shared interfaces across EHR vendors, AI vendors, and health systems. \name can be integrated into existing systems at API gateways, LLM proxies, or similar interfaces that intercept model calls and emit \name-compliant records.
+The same approach can wrap agent frameworks and tool calls to record inputs, retrieved context, outputs, and uncertainty estimates.
+This design supports incremental adoption without modifying the underlying models.

-\name can be implemented using existing open standards and tooling. \name software should adopt the W3C PROV conceptual model for computational provenance; for example, the \name record and its fragments are \texttt{prov:Entity} instances; the model invocation itself is a \texttt{prov:Activity}; and the model and user are instances of \texttt{prov:Agent} or its subclasses, such as \texttt{prov:SoftwareAgent} or \texttt{prov:Person} \autocite{khalid_belhajjame_prov-o_2013}.
-For operational telemetry, OpenTelemetry provides consistent schemas, collectors, and backends to transport and store event data across languages and platforms.
-For clinical semantics and linkage, Fast Healthcare Interoperability Resources (FHIR) data formats and elements (\eg, AuditEvent, Patient, Condition, Observation, Practitioner, PractitionerRole) can anchor \name entries to standardized clinical entities \autocite{hl7_fhir_2023}.
-These interoperability layers enable scalable, vendor-agnostic deployments and lower the barrier to multi-institutional analyses.
+Our real-world implementations show that \name can be implemented with existing standards and tooling.
+In the ICU and tetanus deployments, \name records tracked repeated model calls, clinical context, and outcomes over time.
+In the sepsis reporting deployment, \name recorded repeated LLM calls within a multi-step abstraction workflow.
+Existing standards can represent these patterns without requiring a new software stack.
+The W3C PROV model provides one such framework for computational provenance, where \name records map to \texttt{prov:Entity}, model invocations to \texttt{prov:Activity}, and users or models to \texttt{prov:Agent} \autocite{khalid_belhajjame_prov-o_2013}.
+OpenTelemetry can collect and transport these events, and Fast Healthcare Interoperability Resources (FHIR) can anchor \name records to standardized clinical entities such as AuditEvent, Patient, Condition, Observation, Practitioner, and PractitionerRole \autocite{hl7_fhir_2023}.